Piano Concerto No. 2 (Brahms)

+Music

-The piece is scored for 2 flutes, 2 oboes, 2 clarinets (B♭), 2 bassoons, 4 horns (initially 2 in B♭ bass, 2 in F), 2 trumpets (B♭), timpani (B♭ and F, A and D in second movement) and strings.
+The piece is scored for 2 flutes (1st also piccolo), 2 oboes, 2 clarinets (B♭), 2 bassoons, 4 horns (initially 2 in B♭ bass, 2 in F), 2 trumpets (B♭), timpani (B♭ and F, A and D in second movement) and strings.
 (The trumpets and timpani are used only in the first two movements, which is unusual.)

 The piece is in four movements, rather than the three typical of concertos in the Classical and Romantic periods:

 The additional movement results in a concerto considerably longer than most other concertos written up to that time, with typical performances lasting around 50 minutes.
 Upon its completion, Brahms sent its score to his friend, the surgeon and violinist Theodor Billroth to whom Brahms had dedicated his first two string quartets, describing the work as "some little piano pieces."
 Brahms even described the stormy scherzo as a "little wisp of a scherzo."